 §26-4-110.1: This law with a few exceptions requires PBMs to be licensed as pharmacies.
 As a function of being licensed as a pharmacy the PBM shall be obliged to permit inspections of their premises.

 §26-4-118: This law governs the timing as well as the period of time under investigation for PBM audits of pharmacies.
 Additionally this law regulates the rights of pharmacies in responding to audits and establishes an appeals process to contest the PBMs conclusions.

 H.B.
-62: This law is to prohibit PBMs from using a patient's claim information to market or advertise to that patient the services of a preferred pharmacy network that is owned by the PBM.
+62: This law aims to prohibit PBMs from using a patient's claim information to market or advertise to that patient the services of a preferred pharmacy network that is owned by the PBM.
 It goes on to say that a PBM company shall take no action that would restrict a patient's choice of pharmacy from which to receive prescription drug benefits.
-Signed into Law July 2, 2013.
+Signed into law July 2, 2013.

 §25-26-22: This law governs the procedures that a PBM must abide by when drafting an audit contract as well as the processes for conducting an audit.
 Additionally, the law dictates the time allowances and constraints that must be followed by both the PBM and the pharmacy regarding the auditing.